AstraZeneca axes 7,300 jobs, warns on profit

 The latest reductions include ending research work at Sodertalje, a major facility in Sweden, as well as cutbacks in global sales, manufacturing and other operations.

-The gloomy outlook weighed on the shares, which fell 4.3 percent by 6:30 a.m.
-ET, underperforming a little changed European drugs sector.
+The gloomy outlook weighed on the shares, which fell 4.3 percent by 11:30 a.m., underperforming a little changed European drugs sector.

 The lack of replacements for products like Seroquel and heartburn treatment Nexium, as well as top-selling heart drug Crestor which goes off patent in 2016, has triggered speculation AstraZeneca may need to make a big acquisition.